zilliztech/zdoc/docs/tutorials/metrics-and-alerts/metrics-alerts-reference.md

 Project alerts focus on the operational aspects of your clusters, including notifications on the CU usage, QPS thresholds, latency issues, and request anomalies, ensuring you maintain optimal cluster performance.

 For each project alert target, the trigger condition includes a threshold value and a duration value that must be met for the alert to be triggered.
-The condition can be set to one of the following operators: >, >=, &lt;, &lt;=, =.
+The condition can be set to one of the following operators: >, >=, \<, \<=, =.
 The threshold value can be a numeric value, such as a number for metrics like query latency, query QPS, search QPS, CU Capacity, and CU Computation.
 The duration specifies how long the threshold must be exceeded, which is set to a minimum of 1 minute and a maximum of 30 minutes.

 ### Default alert targets{#default-alert-targets}